VanillaViking/typst_resume/resume.typ

 _Achievements_
 #resume-item[
-  - Set up and configured a workstation machine with linux for professional data analytics usage, with xRDP and secure access control mechanisms.
+  - Configured a workstation server with Linux to be available remotely for professional data analytics usage.
   - Developed a full-stack web application to demonstrate water sensing results, including detailed charts such as contour diagrams that are updated in real time.
   - Currently working on a project involving Software Defined Radios (SDRs).
 ]

 #resume-entry(
   title: "Casual Academic",
-  location: "Ultimo, NSW",
+  location: "University of Technology Sydney",
   date: "Feb.
 2025 - Present",
-  description: "UTS",
+  description: "Introductory Embedded Systems Tutor"
 )
+#v(5pt)

 _Responsibilities_
 #resume-item[